Tom Melhuish 8 min read

 In contrast, Dynamic IP addresses change each time you connect to the internet.

 There are some drawbacks to using dynamic IP addresses.
-For example, if you are running a server or hosting a website, it can be difficult for people to find your website if your IP address keeps changing.
+For example, if you are running a server or hosting a business website, it can be difficult for people to find your website if your IP address keeps changing.

 Understanding IP addresses is crucial for anyone who wants to make the most of the internet.